elvannasrul23/Bangkit2024-ML-Journey/README.md

 This day, we learn about basic python.
 It's kinda give me flashback when I was leaning programming for the first time.
 The ILT detail is :
 *_ILT-ML-01-AG • Understanding the Basics of Python Programming by kak Ariyadi_*
 ### 26 September 2024
 Alhamdulillah, yeah I finnaly completed course "Crash Course on Python" in Coursera.
+### 29 September 2024
+Alhamdulillah, yeah I finnaly completed another course in Cousera for "Using Python to Interact with OS".

 ## Week 2